pyth-network/pyth-crosschain/accumulator_updater/NOTES.md

 2. how to provide these transformations/schemas for clients who get the `AccumulatorInput`?
    1. Manually update them in the SDKs and as long as backwards compatibility is handled it should be okay if clients aren't on the latest version?

+## Additional feedback/notes

+Accumulator root VAA

+wormhole signatures
+header to distinguish this message type from the old message format -- must be in the exact same byte position as the existing batch price attestation header merkle tree root hash chain timestamp when it was sent -- this is "attestationTimestamp" now slot
+Merkle Tree -- just some hashes + an account key (accumulator updater PDA) for each leaf -- accumulator PDA is derived from the (program, program controlled account pubkey -- "price feed id", serialization format -- just differentiates between different ways to save the "same" data).

+Payload
+-- header has (account id, schema)
+-- binary data entirely controlled by the program writing the data into the accumulator

+how do we look up a price update for a specific feed?
+You pass the price feed id + serialization format to the price service.
+The price service derives the accumulator PDA for the feed (it knows the oracle program address so it can do this).
+The price service looks at the current wormhole-attested merkle tree root and gets the slot.
+It then looks at the circular buffer of merkle trees in the validator to get the proof for the PDA.

+how do we update the target chain contracts in a backward-compatible way? you look at the header for the wormhole VAA

+how does the target chain code know that it has the price data for a specific price feed?

+look at the account id in the header of the data payload how do we ensure that a price update is timely?

+this is the caller of the accumulator update program's responsibility to put a timestamp in the payload.